ukneutron/ukneutron.github.io/early_career.md

 **The deadline for registration has closed.**

 Registrants will have received the schedule as a set of Zoom meeting links via email.
 The password for these meetings will be either "nsg2020" or "NSG2020".

+All times are given in UK Time (BST).
+Please adjust for this accordingly.
+Invited talks will be 30 minutes in length and contributed talks 20 minutes.
+The order of speakers is shown in the [Schedule](#Schedule) below.

 ## Do I count as Early Career?